 With that said, this tour is ideal if you’re short on time so you can pack the rest of your Queenstown itinerary with other activities.
 It’s an excuse to return to Queenstown in the future to experience a boat cruise in Milford Sound.
 Or, it’s the perfect option for those who have already seen Milford Sound on a cruise.

 Seeing Milford from the air is not something many people can say they’ve done so, this experience is truly something for the bucket list.
-Prices start from a very reasonable $300 NZD per person.
+Prices start from a moderate $400 NZD per person.

 You can book this exact Milford Sound tour here.